-This is the only Fried Okra Recipe you will ever need for getting fresh okra from the chopping block, to the fryer, to the table quickly and with ease!
-Equipped with amazing flavor thanks to a seasoned flour that can’t be beat and tips for frying to perfection!
+This is the only recipe you will ever need for getting fresh okra from the chopping block, to the fryer, to the table quickly and with ease!
+Equipped with amazing flavor thanks to a seasoned flour that can't be beat and tips for frying to perfection!

 WHAT DOES FRIED OKRA TASTE LIKE?